 Did you know…

-In reading the letters, we found several from James to his family during training and his way overseas, but many are from the soldiers who served with James, and which unfortunately detail the circumstances surrounding his death on September 28, 1918, only four days after his arrival in France.
-He was posthumously honored with a Distinguished Service Cross for his actions in battle.
+In reading the letters, we found several from James to his family during training and on his way overseas, but many are from the soldiers who served with James, and which unfortunately detail the circumstances surrounding his death on September 28, 1918, only four days after his arrival in France.
+He was posthumously awarded a Distinguished Service Cross for his actions in battle.
 The following January his family received an official telegram confirming his death (pictured below), though they received unofficial word earlier, as reported in the article below, from the November 17, 1918 Arizona Republican.

 In the absence of official word, a friend and fellow officer wrote to tell the Higleys how James died, dispelling their hope that the rumors of his death were wrong:

 “Early on the morning of September 26 a captain commanding part of B company became lost in the fog and confusion incident to heavy shell fire and did not find the company until about two days later.
 As a result Jim was in command of the entire company until his death.
 His conduct throughout was of the finest and all that any mother could wish.
 He kept the company together when many others under the same circumstances were hopelessly scattered – and ever led the men, thereby giving them confidence.

 I saw him for a moment in the afternoon of September 26.
 He was then leading the company forward.
 He shouted a greeting to me and we waved encouragement to each other.
 I did not see him again.